kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 For CSS, I could have gone with [Twitter Bootstrap] or [Foundation], but when I was making my decision, they seemed pretty heavy weight for a blog.
 [Kube] plus [Font Awesome] seem to be doing quite well.

+I considered adding an archive page, like on Tim Thomas' blog.
+Sinec I only have 20 posts as of now, I'll juts list the all posts.
+Once I have a hundred posts, I can come back and add that feature.

 ###Speed
 I was going for speed as well.
 I wanted page onload to be under 250ms.
 I was stoked when it was clocking in around 50ms.....until I added [Disqus] and [Gist].
 The pops me to ~400ms, but I'll live with that for the features of Disqus.
 That fact may kill gists for me though. ;-)